Did Your Doctor Recommend No Caffeine?

 RōBarr has no caffeine.

 Caffeine is a natural substance found in certain plants.
-It is now also produced synthetically and used as a food and drug additive.
-It is considered to be a drug because of its altering properties.
-Caffeine is a stimulant to the central nervous system and acts as a diuretic.
+It is now produced synthetically and used as a food and drug additive.
+Considered a drug because of its altering properties, caffeine is a stimulant to the central nervous system and acts as a diuretic.
 Often found in over the counter drugs and especially painkillers, there may be more caffeine in your daily diet than you think.
-Occasionally food products that contain caffeine do not list it since it is in small quantities.
+Occasionally food products that contain caffeine do not list it since it may be in small quantities.

-For most people, a low amount of caffeine, no more than 400 mg per day, is fine.
+For most people, no more than 400 mg of caffeine per day, is fine.
 In fact, it can be beneficial.
 Caffeine content may vary by cup of coffee from 104 – 200 mg in 8 oz. depending on the method and length of time the coffee is brewed.
-To be safe, you should drink from 2 to 4 cups of coffee per day.
-If you do drink more, you could find yourself suffering from the following symptoms:
+To be safe, you should drink no more than 2 to 4 cups of coffee per day, less than 200 mg (1 cup) if you are pregnant or nursing.
+Women with osteoporosis should consume no more than 300 mg per day (1-1.5 cups of coffee).
+You may need to cut back if you find yourself suffering from the following symptoms:

 The younger and smaller your body or the less often you ingest caffeine, the greater its affects on your system.
 Caffeine is tasteless and can be removed from coffee and other beverages, but is done so with a chemical process.